ktorio/ktor-documentation/topics/creating_static_website.md

 Let's briefly go through these dependencies one by one:

-- `ktor-server-core` adds Ktor's core components to our project.
+- `ktor-server-core-jvm` adds Ktor's core components to our project.
-- `ktor-server-netty` adds the Netty [engine](Engines.md) to our project, allowing us to use server functionality without having to rely on an external application container.
+- `ktor-server-freemarker-jvm` allows us to use the [FreeMarker](freemarker.md) template engine, which we'll use to create the main page of our journal.
-- `ktor-server-freemarker` allows us to use the [FreeMarker](freemarker.md) template engine, which we'll use to create the main page of our journal.
+- `ktor-server-netty-jvm` adds the Netty [engine](Engines.md) to our project, allowing us to use server functionality without having to rely on an external application container.
 - `logback-classic` provides an implementation of SLF4J, allowing us to see nicely formatted [logs](logging.md) in a console.
-- `ktor-server-test-host` and `kotlin-test-junit` allow us to [test](Testing.md) parts of our Ktor application without having to use the whole HTTP stack in the process.
+- `ktor-server-test-jvm` and `kotlin-test-junit` allow us to [test](Testing.md) parts of our Ktor application without having to use the whole HTTP stack in the process.

 ### Configurations: application.conf and logback.xml {id="configurations"}